A city in Oman may have just had the hottest night ever recorded on Earth

-The next time you toss and turn at night due to the heat, be thankful you weren't in Quriyat, Oman, Tuesday night, where the low temperature there was a sultry 108.7 degrees.
+The next time you toss and turn at night because of the heat, be thankful you weren't in Quriyat, Oman, on Tuesday night, where the low temperature there was a sultry 108.7 degrees.

 According to weather records expert Maximiliano Herrera, this sets a new world record for the hottest nighttime temperature, the Weather Underground reported.